 - Pharmaceutical Needs Assessment 2018 consultation

-- Proposed closure of the sixth form at King Edward VI CEVC Upper School, Bury St Edmunds
+- Sixth form at King Edward VI CEVC Upper School, Bury St Edmunds

 - Proposed enlargement of premises at Barrow Church of England Voluntary Controlled Primary School